henrydierkes/Eagle_Rating/README.md

 # Eagle Frontend
 ## Overview
-Eagle Frontend is a web application designed for Eagle Rating, a social media intended for university students to rate places around their campus.
 This project contains all the frontend code necessary to build and run the user interface of Eagle platform.

 ## Project Structure
 The project follows a standard React application structure with the following directories: